BU-Spark/ml-herbarium/trocr/README.md

 ## requirements.txt
 All required python installs for running the pipeline

+## trocr_env.txt
+Conda environment configuration to run the pipeline.

 # Deployment instructions
 Optional: Create a new directory and cd into it